 - Connecting by phone with that long-lost colleague, friend or relative;

 - Trying a hobby we’ve never attempted: Cross-stitch?
+Browse through the best real money game apps?
 Growing herbs?
 Watercolor?
 Adult Coloring?

 - Praying in a new (or long-abandoned) style: The Franciscan Crown?
 Mantras?
 Mandalas?
 Centering Prayer?